aaronamran/IT-Certifications-Study-Notes/README.md

-# Microsoft Certifications Study Notes
+# IT Certifications Study Notes
-Repository to store concise study notes for Microsoft certifications.
+Repository to store concise study notes for IT certifications.
 Hey, if this repo is useful for you, glad to hear!

-Microsoft Certifications Domains
+## Microsoft Certifications Domains

 Reference link: [https://arch-center.azureedge.net/Credentials/Certification-Poster-en-us.pdf](https://arch-center.azureedge.net/Credentials/Certification-Poster-en-us.pdf)